Definition – what is change management?

 Use this when a new strategic orientation is necessary.
 For example, when new markets are opened up or another company is bought.

 In these cases, it is usually not enough just to plan a new strategy.
-The behavior of all employees and the corporate culture must change in order to adapt the new tasks and management systems.
+The behavior of all employees and the corporate culture must change to adapt to the new tasks and management systems.

 5 success factors